JanickiJ/RunnerUnity/README.md

 The project is created using Unity and C# scripts.

 ## Deploy
-To install app download executives from our repository.
+To install app download executives(_game.x86_64_) from our repository.
 Our app is compatible with:
 * [Linux](exec/linux)

 ## Game world